t04glovern/aws-dynamodb-leaderboard/.blog/README.md

 ### Importing Sample Data

-With the table model setup its time to import some data to play with.
+With the table model setup it's time to import some data to play with.
 To begin with navigate to the NoSQL Workbench Visualizer and select your `Leaderboard` table

 Start by having a go manually importing data and you'll soon grow tired at the thought of having to add these by hand.